UF-Carpentry/website/_pages/awards.md

 ## Regular awards

 At least twice a year, normally the start of the Spring (for spring/summer travel) and Summer semesters (for fall/winter travel), the board will call for applications for travel awards.
 Everyone who has instructed at two or more club-organized events in the prior 2 years will be eligible to apply for an award.
-(This includes any Software Carpentry or Data Carpentry workshop at UF that occurred prior to the organization of the UF Carpentry Club.)
+(This includes any Software Carpentry or Data Carpentry workshop at UF that occurred prior to the organization of the UF Carpentries Club.)
 Applicants may request either a $250 or a $500 award depending on their needs.

 ## Special awards